 If such a meeting is agreed by the parties or directed by the tribunal, it is important to arrange the procedure in advance so both experts – and the parties and their counsel – have a common understanding of how the meeting will occur.
 Advance preparation can also maximise the likelihood that the meeting is productive.
 When to schedule the meeting, or indeed how many meetings to arrange, are important first steps that depend on the circumstances of the case.

 Frequently, the parties agree or the tribunal directs that such meetings will occur on a without prejudice basis, with the objective to foster open discussion.
-However, it is not uncommon for such meetings to be viewed as an unwanted exercise by some and a distraction from more pressing demands, such as hearing preparation if the meetings are scheduled to follow closely thereafter.
+However, it is not uncommon for such meetings to be viewed as an unwanted exercise by some and a distraction from more pressing demands, such as hearing preparation if the hearing is scheduled to follow closely thereafter.

 Often, the question arises whether the experts should meet with or without the presence of counsel.
 There are pros and cons to both approaches, but in either case the role of the expert and the purpose of the meeting must be clearly defined and clearly understood.
 Experts are not authorised by the clients that have engaged them to settle aspects of the dispute or to make binding commitments; rather, the experts have been engaged to assist the parties and the tribunal in understanding the damages aspects of the case.
 They cannot formally resolve the issues on behalf of the parties because they do not represent the parties in that capacity.